Islanders, Penguins try to turn page after lopsided losses

 The Islanders improved their playoff hopes with a comeback 5-4 win over Pittsburgh at home Friday, but both teams got smacked Saturday.

-New York not only fell to the Boston Bruins 6-2, but top-line forward Mathew Barzal left that game because of an unspecified injury after he took a hard hit in the first period.
+New York not only fell to the Boston Bruins 6-2, but top-line forward Mathew Barzal left that game because of an injury after he took a hard hit in the first period.
+The Islanders announced Monday that Barzal will be out indefinitely with a lower-body injury.

 Pittsburgh dropped a 5-2 decision to the New Jersey Devils.